 Planning and Managing Master Routes

 Master Routes are the static routes that contain a specific set of sequenced addresses which are visited on a regular basis or a fixed schedule.
 Master Routes can be viewed as templates that are used to facilitate the planning of recurring routes that require only minor modifications.
+Using Master Routes allows you to save more time and resources by making your route planning and dispatching processes more efficient.
 There are two ways to create a Mater Route:

 - Plan a new route and define it a Master Route.
 Learn how to plan new routes here;